This post may contain affiliate links. Please see our disclosure policy.

 What is Garlic Salt?

-Garlic salt is a dry seasoning that’s made with several ingredients, including salt, dried garlic powder, and dried parsley and/or dried onion.
+Garlic salt is a dry seasoning mix that’s made with several ingredients, including salt, dried garlic powder, and dried herbs.
 Some folks even like to add parmesan, but I avoid it to keep this recipe simpler and shelf-stable.

 Garlic Salt with Cloves of Garlic on a Plate